sunflowerdojo/sunflowerdojo.github.io/_drafts/comparison-of-web-browser-window-targeting191-autosave-v1-Comparison-of-web-browsers8217-window-targeting.md

 <img loading="lazy" class="aligncenter size-full wp-image-201" src="/wp-content/uploads/2018/03/safari-web-browser-smaller-movability.png" alt="Safari web browser usability when the window is small" width="1012" height="122" srcset="/wp-content/uploads/2018/03/safari-web-browser-smaller-movability.png 1012w, /wp-content/uploads/2018/03/safari-web-browser-smaller-movability-300x36.png 300w, /wp-content/uploads/2018/03/safari-web-browser-smaller-movability-768x93.png 768w" sizes="(max-width: 1012px) 100vw, 1012px" />

-When Safari&#8217;s window size is reduced, there is one small area of the window bar that is in a reliable location.
-However, that&#8217;s all there is.
+When Safari's window size is reduced, there is one small area of the window bar that is in a reliable location.
+However, that's all there is.
 Collapse all the functionality icons in the top bar to improve targeting. **My rating: 3/5**

 ### Chrome with full tabs:

 <img loading="lazy" class="aligncenter size-full wp-image-202" src="/wp-content/uploads/2018/03/chrome-browser-macos-movability.png" alt="Chrome browser on Mac OS has only tiny places to click to move the browser window" width="2554" height="144" srcset="/wp-content/uploads/2018/03/chrome-browser-macos-movability.png 2554w, /wp-content/uploads/2018/03/chrome-browser-macos-movability-300x17.png 300w, /wp-content/uploads/2018/03/chrome-browser-macos-movability-768x43.png 768w, /wp-content/uploads/2018/03/chrome-browser-macos-movability-1024x58.png 1024w" sizes="(max-width: 2554px) 100vw, 2554px" />

-It&#8217;s &#8220;every user for nemself&#8221; here.
+It's "every user for nemself" here.
 You will need very precise targeting skills to click on the window itself without clicking on a tab, creating a new tab, interacting with the browser profile element, or accidentally closing, resizing, or maximizing the browser window. **My rating: 0/5**

 ### Opera with full tabs:

 <img loading="lazy" class="aligncenter size-full wp-image-204" src="/wp-content/uploads/2018/03/opera-macos-movability.png" alt="Targeting is poor with Opera Browser" width="2298" height="150" srcset="/wp-content/uploads/2018/03/opera-macos-movability.png 2298w, /wp-content/uploads/2018/03/opera-macos-movability-300x20.png 300w, /wp-content/uploads/2018/03/opera-macos-movability-768x50.png 768w, /wp-content/uploads/2018/03/opera-macos-movability-1024x67.png 1024w" sizes="(max-width: 2298px) 100vw, 2298px" />

-Another &#8220;every user for nemself&#8221; situation, where targeting the window to move it around is challenging and requires precision, or else accidentally close a tab, create a new tab, open a context menu, or close, resize, or maximize the application. **My rating: 0/5**
+Another "every user for nemself" situation, where targeting the window to move it around is challenging and requires precision, or else accidentally close a tab, create a new tab, open a context menu, or close, resize, or maximize the application. **My rating: 0/5**

 ### Brave Browser